-We consent to the reference to our firm under the caption "Experts" and to the use of our report dated June 5, 2001 (except for the first paragraph of Note 4 and Note 11, as to which the date is August 23, 2001) in the Registration Statement (Form S-1) and the related Prospectus of Digirad Corporation for the registration of shares of its common stock expected to be filed with the Securities and Exchange Commission on or about August 23, 2001.
+We consent to the reference to our firm under the caption "Experts" and to the use of our report dated June 5, 2001 (except for Note 4 and Note 11, as to which the date is August 23, 2001) in Amendment No. 2 to the Registration Statement (Form S-1 No. 333-68256) and the related Prospectus of Digirad Corporation for the registration of shares of its common stock expected to be filed with the Securities and Exchange Commission on or about November 2, 2001.